fidian/webpage/README.md

 ### Set up Outgoing Mail

 1. Install a MTA.
-I've configured postfix to relay to another SMTP server.
-If you do the same, you may want to investigate adding `message_size_limit = 20480000` to your config.
+I've configured msmtp to relay to another SMTP server.
+If you use procmail to relay, you may want to investigate adding `message_size_limit = 20480000` to your config.
 2. Run the test files in `tests/`.
 3. Once that works, set up a cron job to run fetchmail.